Articles of Incorporation and Rules

 • Other roles as defined in these regulations

-(Appointment of Specified Auditors, etc.)
+(Appointment of Designated Auditors, etc.)

 • To receive from the Directors the financial statements and business reports that each auditor is required to receive, as well as their accompanying detailed statements, and to send them to the other auditors